The WHOOP App contains a feature for tracking Respiratory Rate, which is an important indicator for measuring cardiovascular fitness and load.

 How does WHOOP measure Respiratory Rate?

 WHOOP tracks the median respiratory rate during sleep, and calculates respiratory rate from one's raw heart rate data by leveraging a phenomenon called respiratory sinus arrhythmia: when we breathe in, our heart rate increases and when we breathe out, our heart rate decreases.
 This process allows us to preferentially pass blood, while our lungs are full of oxygen.
-Our respiratory rate is calculated through monitoring this cyclical increase/decrease pattern.
+Our respiratory rate is calculated by monitoring this cyclical increase/decrease pattern.

 Why is it important to track Respiratory Rate?